basicmi/AI-Chip/README.md

 ## Xilinx
 Xilinx provide "[Machine Learning Inference Solutions from Edge to Cloud](https://www.xilinx.com/applications/megatrends/machine-learning.html)" and naturally claim their FPGA's are best for INT8 with one of their [white papers](https://www.xilinx.com/support/documentation/white_papers/wp486-deep-learning-int8.pdf).
 > Whilst performance per Watt is impressive for FPGAs, the vendors' larger chips have long had earth shatteringly high chip prices for the larger chips.
-Xilinx's VU9P lists at over $US 50k at Avnet.
 Finding a balance between price and capability is the main challenge with the FPGAs.

 ## Microsoft FPGA
 - Microsoft has thrown its hat into the FPGA ring, "[Microsoft Goes All in for FPGAs to Build Out AI Cloud](https://www.top500.org/news/microsoft-goes-all-in-for-fpgas-to-build-out-cloud-based-ai/)."